b1naryth1ef/disco/docs/bot_tutorial/building_block_listeners.md

 # Listeners

-Listeners provide an API to listen to and execute code upon the occurance of specified Discord events.
+Listeners provide an API to listen to and execute code upon the occurrence of specified Discord events.

 ## Listener Basics